Australian Government Bureau of Meteorology, National Water Operations

 No observations are currently available for the Albert River at Burketown Airstrip.

-River levels along the Albert River at Burketown Airstrip are expected to be elevated and continue to rise over the next few days.
-The river level may peak later this week.
+River levels along the Albert River at Burketown Airstrip are expected to be elevated for the next few days.

 Flood Safety Advice: